 Q&A with Vivian

-Vivian Chang is the Senior Manager of Acquisition Marketing at RetailMeNot in Austin, TX.
+Vivian Chang is the Director, Digital Marketing at RetailMeNot in Austin, TX.
 Her extensive background in paid search marketing led Vivian to dive into the rapidly evolving world of mobile marketing where she’s proven herself to be an expert in growing mobile businesses.

 How did you get into mobile marketing?

 I have a search marketing background, so I enjoy having hands-on optimization and access to data to quickly evaluate performance and run tests.
 Since the launch of RetailMeNot’s iOS and Android apps in late 2012, I have been fortunate to have the opportunity to learn the industry while helping to shape our mobile acquisition strategy.